-Heart Attack Risks: What Consumers Should Know
+Heart Disease Risks: What Consumers Should Know

 Many people know that age, gender, lifestyle, diet, genetics, and overall health play an important role in heart failure.
 However, many people are unaware that the prescription medicines they take, or the medical devices they use, could greatly increase the likelihood of having a heart attack.